Common Side Effects of Breast Cancer Treatments

 - Eating bland foods and introducing other foods slowly may help reduce nausea, constipation, and diarrhea.

 - While the loss of appetite is common, be patient with yourself as your body recovers from treatments.
 Start by eating small amounts of food and then increase over time.
+It's important that you get nutrients!

 - Coughing can cause a sore throat, so keep throat lozenges on hand.